Romain Sardou: One Second before Christmas

 "How does Santa Claus deliver all his packages at once?....
 Where is his factory?...
 Who makes the gifts?...
 How does it all really work?"

 These questions about the wonderment and mechanics of Christmas are the farthest thing possible from the thoughts of young Harold on the 16th of October, 1851.
 Harold is an orphan and street urchin in the sad, gray industrial never-town of Cokecuttle, in Lancashire, England – and he does not suspect the exceptional adventure awaiting him....

-Indeed, Harold is about to be called to duty as the new Santa Claus, delivering presents and happiness to his fellow children around the world.
-He's given the familiar red suit and a big white beard, too.
-And he's set to task.
+Harold is selected to become the new Santa Claus and is tasked with delivering presents to children around the world.
+He is given the traditional red suit and white beard before beginning his assignment.

-But... how does Santa Claus deliver all those packages in one night?
-What about the elves and reindeer?
-Our little Harold will have to find a very quick answer to those questions after all.